IdaStephen/CS677-Project2/README.md

 5. Local interpretability — each observation gets its own set of SHAP values.
 This greatly increases its transparency.
 We can explain why a case receives its prediction and the contributions of the predictors.
 Traditional variable importance algorithms only show the results across the entire population but not on each individual case.
 The local interpretability enables us to pinpoint and contrast the impacts of the factors.

+## TreeSHAP

+Lundberg et. al proposed TreeSHAP, a variant of SHAP for tree-based machine learning models such as decision trees, random forests and gradient boosted trees.
+TreeSHAP was introduced as a fast, model-specific alternative to KernelSHAP, but it turned out that it can produce unintuitive feature attributions.

+TreeSHAP defines the value function using the conditional expectation instead of the marginal expectation.
+The problem with the conditional expectation is that features that have no influence on the prediction function f can get a TreeSHAP estimate different from zero.
+The non-zero estimate can happen when the feature is correlated with another feature that actually has an influence on the prediction.

 ## SHAP Feature Importance
 The idea behind SHAP feature importance is simple: Features with large absolute Shapley values are important.
 Since we want the global importance, we average the absolute Shapley values per feature across the data.
 Next, we sort the features by decreasing importance and plot them.
 SHAP feature importance is an alternative to permutation feature importance.
 There is a big difference between both importance measures: Permutation feature importance is based on the decrease in model performance.
 SHAP is based on magnitude of feature attributions.
 The feature importance plot is useful, but contains no information beyond the importances.
 For a more informative plot, we will next look at the summary plot.